debuggy/git_workflow_tutorial/github_work_flow_tutorial.md

-# github work flow 总结
+# github work flow conclusion

 ## create a new repo in ACCOUNT1
 create a new repo in github website.